s-20/unnamed/Challenges.md

 ## Types of Challenges

-There are four types of Challenge:
+There are six types of Challenge:

-- **Compulsions**: A behavior or response that the character feels compelled to do; this covers addictive behaviors, obsessive-compulsive disorders, and similar problems.
+- **Opposition** - There is someone of not insignificant power that wants to stop you or see you dead.
+Or perhaps you have an entire Rogue's Gallery, or you're wanted by the authorities - whatever the case there are forces that exist to thwart you, imprison you, or kill you.
+- **Overriding Motivations**: These are goals that the character pursues despite possible physical/psychological harm, social consequences, or even risk of death.
+In short, they're things the character thinks are worth dying for - and perhaps more.
 - **Fears and Obsessions**: Something that the character is irrationally terrified of or obsessed with.
 Phobias and overwhelming goals can both qualify, as can things like extreme vows or codes of honor.
-- **Physical Disabilities**: Disabilities are things that present major challenges to day to day life.
-In order to qualify as a Challenge, it has to be severe - being paraplegic, having an absent sense (blindness, deafness, etc.), or other similar major difficulty.
+- **Physical Disabilities**: Some physical disorder or disability that present major challenges to day to day life.
-- **Psychological/Mood Disorders**: General anxiety, severe depression, schizophrenia, sociopathy, and other things qualify.
+- **Psychological/Mood Disorders**: General anxiety, severe depression, schizophrenia, sociopathy, obsessions and compulsions, use disorders, and other things qualify.
+- **Social Stigmas**: Depending on the [Parameters](Parameters.md) of your game, just existing as a certain type of person can be a major enough issue to qualify as a Challenge.
+Perhaps you're playing a Mutant in the Marvel Universe, or you're a psychic in a world where that sort of thing is outlawed.
+There are more realistic possibilities, but make sure everyone at the table is comfortable with what you're doing before you hit too close to home.

 ## Defining Challenges

+Challenges are selected and defined by the players with the help of the GM.
+Basically, as long as it poses a challenge for the character, it can be a Challenge.
+There are only a few rules:

+1. No player can be forced to play or otherwise deal with a Challenge they don't want or that makes them uncomfortable
+2. Similarly, no Challenge can be taken that makes another player or the GM uncomfortable.
+Literally anyone can veto anyone else's Challenge, or request a Fade To Black when it comes up.
+3. The Challenge must be significant.
+Although it probably won't come up every session, it should be possible for it to come up every session.

+And that's it.
+C

 ## Pulling Challenges